TRiRODS is a meetup for iRODS users and developers.

 Join us at our next meetup, virtually.

-Future meetups will be held quarterly in 2025.
+Future quarterly meetups will be held in Aug and Dec 2025.

 iRODS Zone Management Tool and TypeScript HTTP API Wrapper